OpenRadioss/Tools/userlib_sdk/Howto.md

 #### Windows x64 Intel oneAPI: Compiler Environment

 OpenRadioss was tested with oneAPI 2023.2 + Visual Studio 2019.
-Cygwin is used to build OpenRadioss.
 Issues have been found with earlier oneAPI releases.
 It is not recommended to use previous versions.

 This chapter explains how to setup